 3. Early turnover (percentage of recruits leaving in the first year)

 This is arguably the most important metric to determine hiring success in a company.

 This early leaver metric indicates whether there is a mismatch between the person and the company or between the person and his/her position.
 Early turnover is also very expensive.
 It usually takes 6 to 12 months before employees have fully learned the ropes and reach their ‘Optimum Productivity Level’.
 According to a 2014 Oxford Economics report, the lost output cost over this period averages £30,000 ($43,700) for new hires.

-4. Time till promotion (avg time in months until internal promotion)
+4. Time since last promotion (avg time in months since last internal promotion)

 This rather straightforward metric is useful in explaining why your high potentials leave.